evan-william/personal-project/Github Projects/Learning Projects/Beginner/Auto Message for Whatsapp/readme.txt

 =======================================

 📜 Description:
 WhatsApp Auto Messenger is a smart automation tool that sends WhatsApp messages at your preferred time.
-Using advanced image recognition, it finds your contacts and sends personalized messages - perfect for birthday wishes, reminders, or staying in touch with friends and family!
+Using simple image recognition, it finds your contacts and sends personalized messages - perfect for birthday wishes, reminders, or staying in touch with friends and family!

 ⚙️ Requirements:
 - Python 3.10+